office equipments

 Start on TopTal

-Unfortunately, there are lots of freelancers who do not claim any deductions at all when they are filing taxes.
+Unfortunately, many freelancers do not claim any deductions when filing taxes.
 With more people using freelance work as their primary source of income, this is alarming.

-Therefore, all freelance workers need to make sure they maximize their tax deductions.
-If you are self-employed, then you need to know about the top freelancer tax deductions to make sure that you save as much of your income as possible.
+Therefore, all freelance workers must ensure they maximize their tax deductions.
+If you are self-employed, you need to know about the top freelancer tax deductions to ensure you save as much of your income as possible.

 Your rate will also determine the tax you need to pay as a freelancer.
 Knowing both your rate and your taxes proves that you’re a law-abiding freelancer and citizen of your community.